$2 million paving project underway in Blowing Rock

 According to the map on the town’s website, nearly 50 roads will see improvements from the paving project.

-The 2014 Bond Issuance is the collective of four bonds voted on and approved by Blowing Rock residents who voted in the November 2014 elections.
-The bond proposals were added to the ballots by the Town of Blowing Rock, according to Blowing Rocket reports.
+The 2014 Bond Issuance is the group of four bonds voted on and approved by Blowing Rock residents who voted in the November 2014 elections.
+The bond proposals were added to the ballots by the town of Blowing Rock, according to Blowing Rocket reports.

 The total bond issuance totaled $13 million, $9 million of which was “for the purpose of paying capital costs of providing streets and sidewalks.”